Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 When young Russians smuggled posters of Western pop stars and sang Western songs, that was soft power.

 When Russian women wanted to visit France and Italy to meet the local men, that’s soft power.
-And when Russian men and women dreamed of freedom and travels abroad, that’s soft power.
+And when Russian men and women dreamed of freedom, democracy, and social mobility, that’s soft power.

 Sometimes it’s OK to be socially influenced.